Skip to main content

 Processing components

-Langflow's processing components process and transform data within a flow.
+Langflow's Processing components process and transform data within a flow.
 They have many uses, including:

 Prompt Template

-See Prompt Template.
+See Prompt Template component.

 Batch Run

 The Batch Run component runs a language model over each row of one text column in a DataFrame, and then returns a new DataFrame with the original text and an LLM response.
+The output contains the following columns:

 • text_input: The original text from the input DataFrame